-Providers may choose to terminate their participation contract with BCBSM.
-If a provider terminates its participation, services will be covered in limited circumstances.
-For more information on these benefits, see the temporary benefits section.
+Providers may also choose to terminate their participation agreements with BCBSM.
+If a facility terminates its participation, services at the facility will no longer be covered unless the benefits are for emergency services, designated services or continuity of care.

+For more information on these benefits, see the hospital care section.